Jekabz/someNotes/JAVA STUFF/JAVA.md

 ###### PRIMITIVE TYPES

 * A primitive-type variable can store exactly one value of its declared type at a time
 * Primitive-type instance variables are initialized by default.
-Variables of types byt e, char, short, int, long , float and double are initialized to 0 .
+Variables of types byte, char, short, int, long , float and double are initialized to 0 .
 Variables of type boolean are initialized to false

 ###### REFERENCE TYPES